TITLE 8 SOCIAL SERVICES

 8.249.600.11 INITIAL BENEFITS:

-A. Approval or denial of application: After the eligibility determination is made, the income support specialist (ISS) sends notice to the applicant or applicant group.
+A. Approval or denial of application: After the eligibility determination is made, the income support division caseworker sends notice to the applicant or applicant group.
 The denial notice contains information on the reason for the denial and explanation of appeal rights to the applicant(s).

 B. Date of eligibility: Eligibility starts with the first day of the month of application after all eligibility requirements are met.
-The twelve-month period begins with the month the refugee enters the United States, as documented by the immigration and naturalization service (INS) (form I-94).
-For cases involving children born in the United States, the child’s eligibility period expires when the refugee parent who arrived last in the United States has been in this country for twelve months.
+The eligibility period begins with the month the refugee enters the United States, as documented by the immigration and naturalization service (INS) (form I-94).

-8.249.600.12 ONGOING BENEFITS: No periodic review is required, since coverage is limited to a maximum of twelve months from the date of entry into the United States.
+8.249.600.12 ONGOING BENEFITS: No periodic review is required, since coverage is limited to an eligibility period from the date of entry into the United States.

 8.249.600.13 RETROACTIVE BENEFIT COVERAGE: Retroactive medicaid coverage is provided in accordance with 8.200.400.14 NMAC.